Minimal functions on the random graph: Minimal binary functions

-\begin{theorem}[Summary of Theorems~\ref{thm:mainUnary} and~\ref{thm:main}] Any minimal function $e$ on the random graph is equivalent to exactly one of the following operations: a constant operation; $e_N$; $e_E$; $-$; $\sw$; or \begin{itemize} \item[(6)] a binary injection of type $p_1$ that is balanced in both arguments; \item[(7)] a binary injection of type $\max$ that is balanced in both arguments; \item[(8)] a binary injection of type $\max$ that is $E$-dominated in both arguments; \item[(9)] a binary injection of type $p_1$ that is $E$-dominated in both arguments; \item[(10)] a binary injection of type $p_1$ that is balanced in the first and $E$-dominated in the second argument; \end{itemize} or to one of the duals of the last four operations (the operation in (6) is self-dual). \end{theorem} \begin{proof} If $e$ is not essential, then it generates, and hence is equivalent to, a constant operation, $e_N$, $e_E$, $-$ or $\sw$; this is the content of Theorem~\ref{thm:mainUnary}, which we already proved in Section~\ref{sect:minimalUnary}.
+\begin{theorem}[Summary of Theorems~\ref{thm:mainUnary} and~\ref{thm:main}] Any minimal function $e$ on the random graph is equivalent to exactly one of the following operations: a constant operation; $e_N$; $e_E$; $\flip$; $\sw$; or \begin{itemize} \item[(6)] a binary injection of type $p_1$ that is balanced in both arguments; \item[(7)] a binary injection of type $\max$ that is balanced in both arguments; \item[(8)] a binary injection of type $\max$ that is $E$-dominated in both arguments; \item[(9)] a binary injection of type $p_1$ that is $E$-dominated in both arguments; \item[(10)] a binary injection of type $p_1$ that is balanced in the first and $E$-dominated in the second argument; \end{itemize} or to one of the duals of the last four operations (the operation in (6) is self-dual). \end{theorem} \begin{proof} If $e$ is not essential, then it generates, and hence is equivalent to, a constant operation, $e_N$, $e_E$, $\flip$ or $\sw$; this is the content of Theorem~\ref{thm:mainUnary}, which we already proved in Section~\ref{sect:minimalUnary}.
 We also have argued that these functions do not generate each other.

 If $e$ is essential, then it must preserve $E$ and $N$, by Lemma~\ref{lem:en}, and it must be binary and injective by Theorem~\ref{thm:bin-inj}.
-By Theorem~\ref{thm:minimalFunctions} it must be canonical and of one of the 9 types listed there; moreover, Theorem~\ref{thm:minimalFunctions} also shows that functions of different types do not generate each other.
-Observe that in Theorem~\ref{thm:minimalFunctions}, class (1) is (6) here, (2) is (7) here, (3) is the dual of (7) here, (4) is (8) here, (5) is the dual of (8) here, (6) is (9) here, (7) is the dual of (9) here, (8) is (10) here, and (9) is the dual of (10) here. \end{proof}
+By Proposition~\ref{thm:minimalFunctions} it must be canonical and of one of the 9 types listed there; moreover, Proposition~\ref{thm:minimalFunctions} shows that functions of different types do not generate each other.
+Observe that in Proposition~\ref{thm:minimalFunctions}, class (1) is (6) here, (2) is (7) here, (3) is the dual of (7) here, (4) is (8) here, (5) is the dual of (8) here, (6) is (9) here, (7) is the dual of (9) here, (8) is (10) here, and (9) is the dual of (10) here. \end{proof}